IP-CAM/XML-Import-for-Bambora-Online-checkout-Opencart-v.3.0.x/README.md

 Find your class and check the checkbox in both Access Permission and Modify permission tabs.
 By using a xml product feed you can add products programatically.

+I have also added some additional functions to help with testing, feel free to try them!